titanml/helm-charts/charts/model-orchestra/README.md

 ### Prometheus metrics
 This chart can be integrated with Prometheus.
-To enable, add `--set controller.exportPrometheusMetrics=true --set applicationTemplate.exportPrometheusMetrics=true`.
+To enable, add `--set gateway.exportPrometheusMetrics=true --set applicationTemplate.exportPrometheusMetrics=true`.

 #### Integration with Prometheus Operator
 It is necessary to have a working installation of the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) for the integration to work.
 See the [takeoff-system](https://github.com/titanml/helm-charts/tree/main/charts/takeoff-system) chart for a single chart that provides all of the dependencies for takeoff to run at full functionality.